 - cardiovascular associations

-CXR can be normal with a small VSD.
+The chest radiograph can be normal with a small VSD.
 Larger VSDs may show cardiomegaly (particularly left atrial enlargement although the right and left ventricle can also be enlarged).
-A large VSD may also show features of pulmonary oedema, pleural effusion or / and increased pulmonary vascular markings.
+A large VSD may also show features of pulmonary arterial hypertension, pulmonary oedema, pleural effusion and increased pulmonary vascular markings.

-May also show added functional information (e.g. quantifiation /shunt severity) in addition to anatomy.
+May also show added functional information (e.g. quantification/shunt severity) in addition to anatomy.
 Some muscular defects can give a "Swiss cheese" appearance owing to their complexity.

-The prognosis is good for small VSDs which show a high spontaneous intra-uterine or post-natal closure rate.
-VSD's usually do not cause any haemodynamic compromise in utero due to right and left ventricular pressures being very similar during that period.
+The prognosis is good for small VSDs which show a high spontaneous intrauterine or postnatal closure rate.
+VSDs usually do not cause any haemodynamic compromise in utero due to the right and left ventricular pressures being very similar during that period.

 - 1. Barboza JM, Dajani NK, Glenn LG et-al. Prenatal diagnosis of congenital cardiac anomalies: a practical approach using two basic views.
 Radiographics.
 22 (5): 1125-37.
 Radiographics (full text) - Pubmed citation

 - 2. Kellenberger CJ, Yoo SJ, Büchel ER.
 Cardiovascular MR imaging in neonates and infants with congenital heart disease.
 Radiographics.
 27 (1): 5-18. doi:10.1148/rg.271065027 - Pubmed citation

 - 3. Sechtem U, Pflugfelder P, Cassidy MC et-al. Ventricular septal defect: visualization of shunt flow and determination of shunt size by cine MR imaging.
 AJR Am J Roentgenol.
 1987;149 (4): 689-92.
 AJR Am J Roentgenol (abstract) - Pubmed citation